Tiegue/SocialDemoForHappygigs/graphqlserver/designdoc.md

 ## **5. Kafka Topics**
 - `user-entered`: triggered when a user enters a venue.
 - `user-left`: triggered on exit.
-- `message-sent`: messages between users.
+- `chat-messages`: one-on-one messages between users.

 ---